tawi1/DotsTrafficCity/docs/source/astar.rst

 	.. image:: /images/integration/astar1.png

 #.
 The next step is to create a graph for runtime or static scene.
 #.
-To retrieve traffic or pedestrians, read the :ref:`traffic entity selection <trafficEntitySelection>` or :ref:`pedestrian entity selection <pedestrianEntitySelection>`
+To retrieve traffic or pedestrians, read the :ref:`traffic entity selection <TrafficEntitySelection>` or :ref:`Pedestrian entity selection <pedestrianEntitySelection>`
 #.
 To get entity nodes on the scenes, read `TrafficNodeSelector` & `PedestrianNodeSelector` examples.
 #.
 After you have added service & graph, use this code: